flavioaiello/flavio.aiello.ch/_posts/2019-10-27-scrum-guide-distilled.md

 - is facilitated by the Scrum Master (time-box, execution, coaching attendants),
 - is held every day at the same time and place of the Sprint (reduce complexity),
 - forecasts upcoming work planned for the next 24 hours,
-- inspects the work accomplished since the last Daily Scrum eg.
+- inspects the work accomplished since the last Daily Scrum e.g.
 - monitors progress toward the Sprint Goal and trending toward completing the Sprint Backlog.

 Detailed discussions often take place immediately after the Daily Scrum to adapt, or replan the rest of the Sprint's work.

-### Sprint Review
+#### Sprint Review

 The Sprint Review is an informal meeting to elicit feedback and foster collaboration, thus
 - it is held at the end of the Sprint by the Scrum Team and Stakeholders,